Fire Damages French Cathedral, Arson Probe Launched - UrduPoint

 While the blaze was still raging, President Emmanuel Macron tweeted support for "our firefighters who are taking all kinds of risks to save this gothic jewel".

-Prime Minister Jean Castex later inspected the damage along with the French ministers of the interior and culture, after greeting firefighters.
+Prime Minister Jean Castex later inspected the damage along with the French ministers of the interior and culture.

+He set the investigation and subsequent reconstruction as priorities, saying "the state will play a major role" in the latter.

 The building was last hit by fire in 1972 and its roof took more than 13 years to repair.